Jerry Boyarsky

 Gerard Mark Joseph Boyarsky (born May 15, 1959) is an American former professional football player who was a defensive tackle for four teams in the National Football League (NFL), including the New Orleans Saints, the Cincinnati Bengals, the Buffalo Bills, and the Green Bay Packers.
 He played college football for the Pittsburgh Panthers.
-Boyarsky graduated from Lakeland School District, Pennsylvania.
+Boyars KY graduated from the Lakeland High School in the Lakeland School District, Pennsylvania.